 - Paprika: I use sweet paprika in this recipe but you can use smoked paprika for a Southern flavor.

 - Sea salt and black pepper: Add seasoning to taste.

 Note: This recipe can easily be doubled, however, I recommend cooking in batches as the collards will fill up the pan until they are cooked down.

 1. Prepare the collard greens: Prepare the collard greens by removing thick central ribs using a sharp knife.
 Once you've removed the stems, stack the leaves on top of each other.

-2. Cook garlic and onion: Heat a large, heavy-bottomed skillet over medium-low heat.
+2. Cook garlic and onion: Heat oil in a large, heavy-bottomed skillet over medium-low heat.
 Add the garlic and onion and cook until the onions become translucent and fragrant, about 8-10 minutes.

 3. Add cherry tomatoes: Stir in the cherry tomatoes and increase heat to medium.
 Cook until soft, about 3 minutes.

 4. Add remaining ingredients: Add the chopped collard greens, salt, pepper, paprika, vinegar, and stir until the greens are coated with the mixture.

 Pro tip: If using fresh tomatoes, you may need to add a tablespoon or two of veggie broth or water to make sure there's enough liquid to cook the collards in.

 To store: Cool down completely before storing in an air-tight container in the fridge for up to 3 days.

 To reheat: When ready to serve, warm up on a pan over medium heat.
 Add a tablespoon of water to add moisture, if needed.
 Alternatively, use the microwave to warm up.

 These vegan collard greens have a fresh and tangy flavor, which makes them perfect for pairing with any main course.
 A few of my favorite options are: